ENEROFoundry/ENEROFoundry/docs/principles.md

 - The filename should be the ontology prefix: `oeo.owl`

-# 3 Identifier Space
+# 3 Upper Ontology Structure

 ## Definition
+The ontology must be built upon the Basic Formal Ontology (BFO).

+## Specification
+- The ontology must be based on BFO

+# 4 Identifier Space

+## Definition
-Each ontology MUST have a unique IRI in the form of an  OEO Foundry permanent URL (PURL).
+The ontology must have a unique name, a distinct prefix, and a permanent identifier.

+## Specification
+- The ontology name should fit the scope
+- The prefix should be

 # 4 Versioning